-Sustainability is not an afterthought but a guiding principle.
-Roof overhangs and strategically placed shading devices work in harmony to regulate solar exposure, minimising the need for artificial heating and cooling.
-Ceiling fans and louvre windows promote cross-ventilation that keeps the interior cool during summer.
-When winter arrives, large expanses of glass act as solar collectors, providing ample heat gain.
-The layout itself is partitioned thoughtfully, reducing the energy required to maintain a comfortable indoor climate.
-Complementing these passive strategies are a photovoltaic system and a rainwater harvesting setup.
+Sustainability is a guiding principle for us, something woven through the entire design process.
+In this home, roof overhangs and strategically placed shading devices work together to regulate solar exposure, minimising the need for artificial heating and cooling.
+Ceiling fans and well-placed louvre windows create cross-ventilation and keep this home cool in summer.
+Large windows welcome in the winter sun, warming the house up.
+The layout itself is partitioned thoughtfully, reducing the energy required to keep the indoor climate comfortable.
+A photovoltaic system (solar panels) and a rainwater harvesting setup compliment these passive design strategies.

 The material palette is a poetic tribute to the Australian landscape and its colonial past.
-Corrugated zincalume cladding evokes the rustic charm of tin sheds that dot the rural landscape outside the cities, while an ochre cladding conjures the iconic hues of the vast outback.
-Timber, sourced responsibly and recycled where possible, is exclusively of Australian species.
-The landscaping also makes a statement, transitioning from manicured gardens to a 're-wilding' initiative.
-Native and endemic species are reintroduced, reinstating the biodiversity that once thrived on the site.
+Corrugated cladding evokes the rustic charm of tin sheds that dot the rural landscape outside the cities, the metallic red colour a nod to the iconic rusty shade these utilitarian structures develop over time.
+The timber used are all Australian species, responsibly sourced and recycled where possible.
+The previously manicured formal gardens also make a statement, replaced with a “re-wilding” initiative.
+Native and endemic species were reintroduced, reinstating the biodiversity that would have once thrived on the site.

-Tin Shed House serves as a compelling narrative of what modern Australian identity can aspire to be—a harmonious blend of history, sustainability, and a forward-looking ethos.
+Tin Shed House serves as a compelling narrative of what a modern Australian identity can aspire to be—a harmonious blend of history, sustainability, and a forward-looking ethos.
 It challenges the notion that suburban development must come at the expense of our cherished natural landscapes.
-Instead, it stands as a testament to the possibility of crafting a built environment that not only coexists with but also pays homage to the native bushland that was its precursor.
-It's a vision of a future where we don't have to choose between progress and preservation, but can, in fact, have both.
+It serves as proof that crafting a built environment that not only coexists with, and pays homage to the native bushland that was here before is possible.
+It’s a vision of a future where we don’t have to choose between progress and preservation; we can have both.

 Feature: The Daily Telegraph - Home Magazine (February 6, 2021)